sandipsubba/AzureSentinelLabProject/README.md

 <br />
 <h2></h2>

-<b>Before:</b> Directly following the deployment of the DC virtual machine, I installed Active Directory Domain Services (AD DS) and promoted the VM to a domain controller.
+**Before:** Directly following the deployment of the DC virtual machine, I installed Active Directory Domain Services (AD DS) and promoted the VM to a domain controller.

 <img width="2560" height="1440" alt="12th" src="https://github.com/user-attachments/assets/fcd9214a-9145-46ff-83d9-db6e2b58d17b" />

-<b>After:</b> I then provisioned a user in an Organizational Unit to later log into (`Corporate-US-Net`), replicating a real-world user and honeypot environment at the same time.
+**After:** I then provisioned a user in an Organizational Unit to later log into "Corporate-US-Net", replicating a real-world user and honeypot environment at the same time.
 <br />
 <br />
 <h2></h2>